meep-morp/React-Router-Movies/README.md

   `/movies/{id of movie here}` to see the details for the selected movie.
 - [ x ] You will need to modify line 13 of `Movie.js` in order to accept the correct id for the movie selected.
-- [ ] Add functionality so the `Home` button on the `SavedList` component navigates back to home.
+- [ x ] Add functionality so the `Home` button on the `SavedList` component navigates back to home.
-- [ ] You should now be able to navigate back and forth between the individual movies and the home screen.
+- [ x ] You should now be able to navigate back and forth between the individual movies and the home screen.

 ## Stretch Goals